Ferris-Labs/site-draft/content/en/docs/User Guide/Executor.md

 #### Create Package

 1. Name package

 2. Describe package

-3. Select the Project to which the package will be bound
+3. Select the [#Project]({{< ref "project_creation_and_users_within_project.md" >}}) to which the package will be bound

-4. Add Tags manually or select from predefined tags
+4. Add [#Tags]({{< ref "taxonomy_tagging.md" >}}) manually or select from predefined tags

+5. Schedule [#Cron Job]({{< ref "CronJob" >}}) to define regularly scheduled jobs

-5. Schedule cron job -> "Cron like schedule definition.
-NOTE: day of week start on Monday (0 - Monday, 6 - Sunday)" example: "20****" -> **The whole definition of "Cron Jobs" can be found in the next sub-category of this UserGuide**
+   *NOTE: day of week start on Monday (0 - Monday, 6 - Sunday)"*

-6. Trigger Event Types - Select Value -> select event type to trigger the exectution of the package
+6. Trigger Event Types: Select from previously defined event types to trigger the exectution of the package

-7. Check the checkbox to Allow Manual Triggering -> click to allow manual triggering of the package
+7. Check to allow Manual Triggering of this package

-8. Check the checkbox to Activate your package -> click to set the package to active
+8. Check to activate the Package

-9. Click on Choose file (optional) to Upload a Script -> upload a JSON "config.json" script to configure the package
+9. Upload Execution Script of any supported language

+   *Example: JSON "config.json" script to configure the package*

+10. Upload any number of additional Executions Scripts

-10. Click on +Add More Scripts... to add more scripts -> upload a python "test_scr.py" script to pull the configuratio from config file and print all items
+    *Example: Python "test_scr.py" script to pull the configuratio from config file and print all items*

-11. Click on Save to save package
+11. Save package

 ![](/images/create_package_with_configs.png)